viniciusLambert/starbucks-promotions-recommender/README.md

 ## Project Motivation<a name="motivation"></a>

-This Project wants to analyse Starbucks offer data to optimize future offer distributions.
+This Project analyse data and implements machine learning model to predict how much someone will spend based on demographics and offer type.

 ### Introduction